-Michael says: “The inspiration behind OutThere Campervans is to share my passion for the outdoors and all the sporting challenges and wildlife sights it offers.
+Michael said: “The inspiration behind OutThere Campervans was to share my passion for the outdoors and all the sporting challenges and wildlife sights it offers.
 If you love spending quality time in the outdoors with family and friends – or just each other – getting an OutThere campervan is the way to do it.
-The Highlands of Scotland is every bit as wild, dramatic and exciting as the country I grew up in – and I want you to see it, love it and respect its treasures as I do.
+The Highlands of Scotland is every bit as wild, dramatic and exciting as the country I grew up in (South Africa)– and I want you to see it, love it and respect its treasures as I do.

 “I don’t think of living in the Highlands as being in the middle of nowhere – to me, it’s in the middle of everywhere!”

 We share his passion for the outdoors and for the Highlands of Scotland and look forward to getting you all OutThere on your own adventures.

 When you can fly right to Inverness airport, the adventure starts that much sooner … just look at the map, and you’ll see that Inverness is never more than two or three hours away from outdoor heaven –

 • Aviemore (40 minutes)

 • Cairngorm National Park (30 minutes to an hour)